Charlie's Sneaker FAQ and Glossary - T

 think this is a stupid name.
 After all, so-called "thinclads" get to wear a tank top, shorts, and track shoes.

-Competitive swimmers only get tight racing trunks that border on public
+Competitive divers only get tight trunks that border on public

-indecency.... if Nike racing trunks were any smaller, they'd have trouble
+indecency... if Nike trunks were any smaller, they'd have trouble

 putting a SWOOSH on them!